 Grand Pacific Drive

 If going on the Grand Pacific Drive, this recently named route actually begins in the Royal National Park.
 Take Lady Wakehurst Drive south and into Lawrence Hargrave Drive towards Stanwell Park, to start your Grand Pacific Drive journey.
 The Grand Pacific Drive does take in sections bearing different names, so do follow the signs.
 The drive goes through picturesque hamlets and coastal beaches.
-The Sea Cliff bridge, which links the villages of Coalcliff and Clifton along Grand Pacific Drive is a balanced cantilever bridge snaking along the coast away from the mountainside where rockfalls could take place.
+The Sea Cliff Bridge which links the villages of Coalcliff and Clifton along Grand Pacific Drive is a balanced cantilever bridge snaking along the coast away from the mountainside where rockfalls could take place.

 04 of 08

 The third largest city in New South Wales, Wollongong is but an hour's drive from Sydney's southern outskirts.
 To get into the city proper, you need to leave Princes Highway which skirts Wollongong on its western side and bypasses the city.
 With its share of good swimming and surfing beaches, Wollongong draws beachgoers from Sydney into its less crowded seaside areas.
 You won't find it hard to locate places to eat and there's a fine restaurant in Stuart Park adjacent to North Beach or at the big hotel there.
-Or you can take your pick of smaller fish and chips shops, or visit the fish market on the harbour.Continue to 5 of 8 below.
+Or you can take your pick of smaller fish and chips shops, or visit the fish market on the harbor.Continue to 5 of 8 below.

 05 of 08

 Some of the world's finest white sand beaches are to be found in Jervis Bay, from two and a half to three hours' drive from Sydney.
 It's all the way south on Princes Highway until past the town of Nowra in the Shoalhaven region.
 Watch for the turnoff sign to Jervis Bay and follow the road to Huskisson which is the largest town in Jervis Bay.
-In fact it's at Huskisson that you'll find most of what you'll need for a few days' stay in the area.
+In fact, it's at Huskisson that you'll find most of what you'll need for a few days' stay in the area.
 Boat cruises and scuba diving and snorkeling trips are available at Huskisson.

 06 of 08

 Narooma, a well-known NSW fishing town, is much farther south along the Princes Highway.
-In the Aboriginal language, Narooma translates into "land of many waters" and Narooma in fact is hemmed in Wagonga Inlet, Forsters Bay and the Pacific Ocean, and there's Little Lake south of town.
+In the Aboriginal language, Narooma translates into "land of many waters" and Narooma, in fact, is hemmed in Wagonga Inlet, Forsters Bay, and the Pacific Ocean, and there's Little Lake south of town.
 There are fishing charters to join, boats and fishing equipment to hire — and yes, there's marlin and giant tuna in the ocean — or you can simply go surfcasting along the beach.

 07 of 08

 You may not remember an American writer named Zane Grey.
 But in the heyday of western — or cowboy — fiction, Grey was among the most prolific and popular.
-But he was not only enamoured of the American West, he also was a committed sports fisherman and lived and set up camp in Bermagui and fished off its coast.
+But he was not only enamored of the American West, he also was a committed sports fisherman and lived and set up camp in Bermagui and fished off its coast.
 Many anglers have since followed Grey to Bermagui.
 There are other water, and land, activities, of course, such as golf and scuba diving.

 08 of 08